andystanton/op-loc/README.md

 ### Docker

 A Dockerfile is available for creating a deployable Docker image.
-This requires Docker >= 1.0.0 to be running.
+This requires Docker >= 1.0.0.

 ```
 git clone https://github.com/andystanton/opt-loc.git && cd opt-loc